-On 21-Sep the DT discussed and did a straw poll on this alternative voting method: One DT member favored it; 2 abstained since they believe Council should not speak for GNSO; 5 voted No; and 1 said they were open to the idea but not conclusive either way at this point.
-That straw poll suggests the alternative voting method does not have significant support, so the DT chair moved on to discuss voting thresholds assuming some level of majority in each house of Council.
+On 21-Sep the DT discussed and did a straw poll on this alternative voting method, which did not require majorities in each house and did not count votes by NCA reps.
+One DT member favored it; 2 abstained since they believe Council should not speak for GNSO; 5 voted No; and 1 said they were open to the idea but not conclusive either way at this point.
+That straw poll suggests the alternative voting method does not have significant support, so the DT chair moved on to discuss voting thresholds assuming some level of majority in each house of Council, as described next.

-Consider Council voting thresholds to recommend for each of the three GNSO decision categories.
+Council voting thresholds to recommend for each of the three GNSO decision categories.

-The table below arrays the 3 decision types against several potential Council voting thresholds, some that are already reflected in current ICANN bylaws for the GNSO Council.
-This is intended to facilitate discussion on the DT's next call.
+The table below arrays the 3 decision types against several potential Council voting thresholds, including thresholds from current ICANN bylaws for the GNSO Council.

-GNSO Decisions per new Accountability Bylaws Alternative voting thresholds, assuming that Council speaks for GNSO, and assuming that at least a majority required in each house Nominations for GNSO representatives on EC, CSC, IANA Functions Review Team, and other review teams in new Bylaws Decisions made by GNSO to initiate or respond to Empowered Community petitions, instruct GNSO EC Rep, and initiate investigation (22.8) Decisions made by GNSO on its own. e.g., request document inspection (Bylaws 22.7(a) and (e)) Same threshold as required to initiate PDP (1/3 of each House or 2/3 of one House) Amr prefers this.
-Ed prefers this, and would allow any SG/C to request documents Simple majority of each house Most of DT say this is appropriate Steve M: s/b higher for selecting EC Rep. Most of DT say this is appropriate 60% majority of each house Ed prefers this for nominations GNSO Supermajority (2/3 of each House, or % of one House and majority of other House) Amr prefers this for nominations Most of DT prefer this
+GNSO Decisions per new Accountability Bylaws Alternative voting thresholds, assuming that Council speaks for GNSO, and assuming that at least a majority required in each House Nominations for GNSO representatives on EC, CSC, IANA Functions Review Team, and other review teams in new Bylaws Decisions made by GNSO to initiate or respond to Empowered Community petitions, instruct GNSO EC Rep, and initiate investigation (22.8) Decisions made by GNSO on its own. e.g., request document inspection (Bylaws 22.7(a) and (e)) Any Constituency or Stakeholder Group All 9 DT members support this.
+Same threshold as required to initiate an Issues Report (1/4 of each House or majority of one House) 7 DT members also support allowing Council to request documents, using this threshold.
+Same threshold as required to initiate PDP (1/3 of each House or 2/3 of one House) Simple majority of each House 4 DT members prefer this threshold.4 DT members suggest a higher threshold for selecting the EC Rep. 5 DT members prefer this threshold.
+GNSO Supermajority (2/3 of each House, or 3⁄4 of one House and majority of other House) 2 DT members from Contract Party House prefer this threshold.

-[consensus / majority] Recommendations of this Drafting Team
+Preliminary Recommendations of this Drafting Team

-On its 29-Sep call, the DT polled members to arrive at the following [majority/consensus] recommendations:
+On its 29-Sep call, the DT polled members to determine preliminary recommendations, pending DT approval of this report.